Michigan State University

 2. Nonresident Aliens

-MSU is required to withhold income tax on fellowships awarded to nonresident aliens.
-Students will be asked to provide the following documents to the Student Accounts Office - Fees, Sponsored Aid & Fellowships: (1) copy of social security card; (2) completed W-4 form; (3) Tax Certification form, where applicable; and (4) Treaty form, where applicable.
-Any credit balance on a student account will not be refunded to the student until the appropriate documents have been received.
+MSU is required to withhold income tax on fellowships awarded to nonresident aliens that exceed qualified tuition and related expenses.
+Students will be asked to provide the following documents to the Student Accounts Office - Fees, Sponsored Aid & Fellowships: (1) copy of social security card or International Taxation Identification Number (ITIN); (2) Treaty form, where applicable.

-IRS Form 1042S, Foreign Person's U.S. Source Income Subject to Withholding, is issued annually to each nonresident alien fellowship recipient (including Post Doctoral Fellowship awards), whether or not the individual has taxes withheld.
-Form 1042S, which is issued by the Payroll Department no later than March 15, reports all award payments made during the previous calendar year.
-Questions concerning information reported on Form 1042S should be addressed to the Student Accounts Office - Fees, Sponsored Aid & Fellowships, 355-8380.
+IRS Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding, is issued annually to each nonresident alien fellowship recipient (including Post Doctoral Fellowship awards), whether or not the individual has taxes withheld.
+Form 1042-S, which is issued no later than March 15, reports all award payments made during the previous calendar year.
+Questions concerning information reported on Form 1042-S should be addressed to the Student Accounts Office - Fees, Sponsored Aid & Fellowships, 355-8380.